sansinghsanjay/RemotePyTuner/README.md

 1. You can get the final output of your Python program on your email id.

-2. If you didn't get desired output from your program then you can modify your program and send that modified program in reply of received email (in step 1) to execute the modified program.
+2. If you don't get desired output from your program then you can modify your program and send that modified program in reply of received email (in step 1) to execute the modified program.

 3. Above two steps could be repeat up to any number of time till you don't stop the execution by sending an email.

-## MOTIVATIONS
+## MOTIVATION

 While participating in Data Science competitions like in Kaggle, participants have to tune their Python or R program a lot just to get very little improvement (mostly less than 0.1%) in accuracies (or in results).
 Generally, tuning a program requires very little changes in it, like changing learning rate, number of layer, number of neurons, optimization function, changing model (in case of Statistical models), etc.
 These programs runs for a long time and then gives an output which might not be as per our expectations.
 In current scenario, we have to sit for that long time, waiting for output and then we do very small modifications (or tuning) in program and execute it.
 This time consuming process repeats again and again.
 So, a better approach is to get final output on your email which we can access on our smartphone and if we don't like the outputs, we can modify (or tune) the program and again execute it on our local machine just by sending an email.